-Charlie Pleas, III, 49-Senior Vice President and Controller, Customer Satisfaction
+Charlie Pleas, III, 50 - Senior Vice President and Controller, Customer Satisfaction

-Charlie Pleas, III, was elected Senior Vice President and Controller during fiscal 2007.
+Charlie Pleas, III, was elected Senior Vice President and Controller during 2007.
 Prior to that, he was Vice President and Controller since 2003.
 Previously, he was Vice President - Accounting since 2000, and Director of General Accounting since 1996.
 Prior to joining AutoZone, Mr. Pleas was a Division Controller with Fleming Companies, Inc. where he served in various capacities since 1988.

-Larry M. Roesel, 57-Senior Vice President - Commercial, Customer Satisfaction
+Larry M. Roesel, 58 - Senior Vice President - Commercial, Customer Satisfaction

-Larry M. Roesel was elected Senior Vice President - Commercial during fiscal 2007.
+Larry M. Roesel was elected Senior Vice President -Commercial during fiscal 2007.
 Mr. Roesel came to AutoZone with more than thirty years of experience with OfficeMax, Inc. and its predecessor, where he served in operations, sales and general management.
+In September 2015, Mr. Roesel announced his plans to retire this fall.